OK folks, here it is: The best recipe for a deer’s front shoulder I’ve yet to find.

 Want to up your barbacoa game even more?
 Smoke your venison neck, shanks or shoulder first.
 Real simple, just salt it well let it sit overnight, then smoke it for a few hours at about 200°F. Then proceed with the recipe.
 You’re welcome.
 No, seriously, doing this makes your barbacoa smack-yo-momma-in-the-face good!

 Stupid crazy easy.
 Try it and you will not be sad.
-If you want a cool variant of this recipe, try my Venison Yucatan.
+If you want a hot-weather variant of this recipe, try my Venison Yucatan.

 One more thing: This stuff reheats beautifully, so make a big batch.